Matmaus/Windower/README.md

 * Database or file to store records
 * Possibility to pagination of windows
 * Possibility to multiple independent windows
+* Window consist of title, image and link

 ## Install